sinsinkun/wgpu-app/README.md

 Rendering logic and window handling are separated from app logic, allowing for better compartmentalization.

-Due to the nature of rust's restrictive type system, it is difficult to implement a custom solution for creating updateable uniform buffers in bind groups with dynamic allowances for the buffer data type (i.e. f32 array, f32 value, u32 value, custom struct).

 Built-in support for common rendering utilities like MVP matrix, camera control, MSAA filtering, z-buffer, texture render target, basic shape primitives, and more.

-Note: does not support compiling to wasm for browsers
+Note 1: does not support compiling to wasm for browsers

+Note 2: custom uniforms need to be converted to raw `&[u8]` byte data for consumption, with a max size of 256 bytes (equivalent to 64 f32 values)

 <img src="assets/screenshot.png" width="500px" />